Gallery

 Comfort: 3*-4* hotels, exquisite eco-lodges, and haciendas

 The best of Ecuador awaits you!
-Our 15-day Ecuadorian Odyssey combines the county’s three main ecosystems — the Galapagos Islands, the Andes mountain range, and the Amazon river basin — into one incredible itinerary that includes snorkeling, canyoning, kayaking, birdwatching, and of course, trekking.
+Our 15-day Ecuadorian Odyssey combines the county’s three main ecosystems — the Andes mountain range, the Amazon river basin, and the Galapagos Islands — into one incredible itinerary that includes snorkeling, canyoning, kayaking, birdwatching, and of course, trekking.

 This itinerary — along with the inclusion of all domestic flights — is entirely new and is unique only to Hobnail.
 Holly and Mark have worked closely with our Hobnail Ecuador director, Christian Valencia, (see his bio below) to create an experience that is truly one of a kind.

-Finally, it’s time to visit the high country.
+Next comes a visit to the high country.
 Ecuador’s Andes Mountains, particularly the “Avenue of Volcanoes,” present an awe-inspiring landscape where towering peaks, snow-capped summits, and verdant valleys converge.
 The area is also steeped in rich cultural heritage, with vibrant indigenous communities, traditional markets, and historic haciendas.

-For this last third of your Odyssey adventure, you’ll trek one of the Andean jewels of Ecuador — the crater rim of the astounding Quilotoa volcano — visit the art gallery of famous Andean painter, Julio Toaquiza Tigasis, and hike to nearly 17,000 feet on the slopes of the iconic Cotopaxi volcano.
+You’ll trek one of the Andean jewels of Ecuador — the crater rim of the astounding Quilotoa volcano — before visiting the art gallery of famous Andean painter, Julio Toaquiza Tigasis, and hiking to nearly 17,000 feet on the slopes of the iconic Cotopaxi volcano.
+Wow!

 Odyssey Details